 To help foster their curiosity, talk to them about things you encounter on your walks.
 “Look at this pretty feather.
 Can you guess what type of bird it came from?”
 You can also talk about why leaves fall, their colour change, or the role of insects in the pollination of flowers.

-Read Storybooks With Environmental Themes
+Read used Storybooks With Environmental Themes

-Reading storybooks with your child is both an opportunity to bond with them, and an excellent way to introduce difficult topics such as climate change in a child-friendly way.
+Reading storybooks with your child is both an opportunity to bond with them, and an excellent way to introduce difficult topics such as climate change or sustainability in a child-friendly way.
 ABC Kids recommends some well-known classics such as Where the Wild Things Are and Charlotte’s Web to start the conversation about the importance of living sustainably.

 Make Eco-Friendly Home Cleaning Products